thien/spacebodies.cpp/Report/Report.md

 particles merge.
 -->

+Each randomly generated body (using the seed mentioned prior,) has a value ranging from -1 to 1 for all of its attributes $(s_x, s_y, s_z, v_x, v_y, v_z)$.
+The mass for each body would be infinitesimally small to reduce its effect upon force generation.
+We use a 10000 body simulation in order to increase the chances of collisions.

 # Scaling Experiments

 <!-- Repeat the experiments from Step 2 to ensure that your modifications did not break the code.
 From